Apollo (butterfly): Distribution pattern effects on survival rate

 New environmental pressures lead to the selection of a better suited colour variant within these isolated populations.
 With this variety there is a correlation with extinction.
 In high variation environments there is cause for extinction in greater numbers of individuals.
 For example, there is high variation in the Swiss Alps and presently there is a high rate of individuals becoming extinct.

 One of the probable causes of extinction is the warming of the climate.
 It is said that the red Apollo is an "atypical glacial invader" and that with the warming of the climate in mountainous regions is causing the butterfly to not readily adapt to such an uncomfortable environment.

 Another possible cause of extinction is the interesting connection between nectar plant distribution and the Parnassius apollo.
 If there was present a constraint of migration from nectar plant populations to another the red Apollo's population would slowly dissipate and reproduction might seize.
 This is because the outcrop of the nectar plants are the sight of reproduction and if the spatial structure is too far for the butterfly to migrate to the dynamics of the population is in danger.

 Ecology

 This species has a single brood.
 Adult Apollo butterflies are seen on the wing from May to September, feeding on nectar produced by flowers.
 During mating males deposit on the female's abdomen a gelatinous secretion called sphragis, that prevents the female mating a second time.
 The females lay eggs, which over-winter and hatch in spring the following year.
-The Apollo caterpillar a velvety blue black with small orange spots.
+The Apollo caterpillar has a velvety blue black with small orange spots.
 These caterpillars feed on stonecrop (Sedum species, mainly Sedum telephium, Sedum album, Sedum rupestre and Sedum ropsea), Hylotelephium caucasicum and houseleek (Sempervivum species).
 When the caterpillar is fully grown it will pupate on the ground, forming a loose cocoon from which the adult butterfly emerges following metamorphosis.